chalvin-labs/pulumi-do/README.md

 This project demonstrates how to use Pulumi (typescript) to provision DigitalOcean resources, including VPC, Virtual Machine (Droplets) and a Security Group (Firewall).

-This project will provision 3 Virtual Machines (master, worker-01, worker-02), 1 Security Group that opened ports necessary for kubernetes cluster [(see here)](https://kubernetes.io/docs/reference/networking/ports-and-protocols/), and a VPC.
+This project will provision 3 Virtual Machines (master, worker-01, worker-02), 1 Security Group that opened ports necessary for the Kubernetes cluster [(see here)](https://kubernetes.io/docs/reference/networking/ports-and-protocols/), and a VPC.

-For kubernetes cluster set-up using this infrastructure, you can see [here](https://github.com/).
+For the Kubernetes cluster set-up using this infrastructure, you can see [here](https://github.com/).

 ## Prerequisites